slattery/paragraphs_inline_entity_form_extras/README.md

 ## Managing embedded paragraphs

 This module reclaims embedded paragraphs in text_long and text_w_summary fields in node fields and entity reference revisions fields for a node.
+This prevents embedded paragraphs from being 'orphaned' and exposed to deletion from other processes.

 The fields are filtered using entity_embed logic, grabs paragraphs and appends additions to a hidden field on the node.
-This prevents embedded paragraphs from being 'orphaned' and exposed to deletion from other processes.
+The filtering for this process happens on node-save, if the filter is activated in the ckeditor5 text format config, it will have no impact on the WYSIWYG.
+It is possible for a person to instantiate a paragraph and then delete it before saving, and so the filter itself does not alter the node.
+On node save, the filter is run by a Collector service and any paragraphs not claimed will be adopted.

 This depends on a configurable (not base) field being added to each node type that opts-in through a third-party setting, as well as a text profile that includes the button from paragraphs_inline_entity_form.